Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 The second time Bordeaux became France's capital was during World War II, when the Nazis advanced on Paris and the government again moved to Bordeaux – and again from Tours, their initial point of retreat.

 This did not, however, save the city from heavy bombing or Nazi occupation.
-During the war, Bordeaux became an important submarine base which today has been turned into an exhibition and concert venue.
+During the war, Bordeaux became an important submarine base which today has been turned into the Bassin des Lumières, an immersive art exhibition venue which is dramatic and which I highly recommend.

 So no, Paris has not always been the capital of France, and Bordeaux has had several stabs, however brief, at the title.

 Since it was created in 2006, the Mirroir d'Eau has undeniably become one of Bordeaux's main draws.
-At 3450 square meters, it is the world's largest reflecting pool.
+At 3450 square meters (more than 4000 square yards), it is the world's largest reflecting pool.

 When the 'fountain' is on, it alternates between a shimmer of water and a fog effect.
 In summer, it is a much-loved gathering place, with water from 10 in the morning to 10 at night.
 In winter, it closes for maintenance so the pipes don't freeze.